code-for-venezuela/c4v-py/docs/docs/development/creating-a-crawler.md

 # Creating a Crawler
+The base crawler works by scanning a site's sitemap looking for new urls to scrape.
+Creating a new crawler is about **telling the crawler how to look for new urls in the sitemap.**

 To create a crawler, all you need to do is to implement the base class `BaseCrawler` in `c4v.scraper.crawler.crawlers.base_crawler`.
 To do so, you have to provide an implementation for the required methods, a crawler `name`, and its `start_sitemap_url`.

 For example: